 Many practitioners have a "book of shadows."
 You've seen them in the movies, huge and fancy with beautiful pictures.
-In reality, these are usually handwritten in regular notebooks, maybe a fancy journal from Barnes and Noble.
+In reality, these are usually handwritten in regular notebooks, maybe a fancy journal from Barnes & Noble.

 A book of shadows is used to keep all of your research in one place.
-So if there are any spells or rituals that you like you can put them into your Book of Shadows to easily find when you need them.
+So if there are any spells or rituals that you like, you can put them into your book of shadows to easily find when you need them.

-Everyone's book is different and you should really only show them to trusted people.
+Everyone's book is different, and you should really only show them to trusted people.

 You can journal in your book of shadows too.
 Write down your observations or any dreams you remember.
 Keep a list of things you want to research.